department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/technical.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: Technical guide
-description: Get started with Veteran Tools Platform developer tools.
+description: Get started with Veteran-facing Services Platform developer tools.
 Find technical resources, tools, and examples you can use throughout the <i>Digital Delivery</i> lifecycle.
 #
 # Editable - Internal page menu
 # Match titles here with H3s (###) below